MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 ---
 title: "Pulling Postgres Credentials"
-description: "How to access the username and password you'll need to access a deployment's underlying Postgres Database"
+description: "How to get Credentials to access Metadata for an Airflow Deployment on Astronomer"
 date: 2018-08-24T00:00:00.000Z
 slug: "ee-administration-postgres-creds"
 ---

 ## Overview

-If you're an Enterprise Customer looking to pull the Postgres credentials you need to access an Airflow's deployment's underlying database on your Kubernetes Cluster, follow the guidelines below.
+Each Airflow deployment on Astronomer maintains a separate metadata database.
+The credentials for these are stored as Kubernetes secrets within that namespace.
+To pull the credentials you need to access your deployment's underlying database, follow the guidelines below.

 ### Pre-Requisites

 - Access to your Kubernetes Cluster with permissions to list pods + namespaces
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-**Note**: The example below is based on access to Google's Kubernetes Engine on GCP, but the process should be parallel for other Kubernetes Services.

 ## How To Pull Postgres Credentials via Kubectl

 **1. Switch into your Kubernetes Cluster**

-At Astronomer, most of us use [kubectx](https://github.com/ahmetb/kubectx) - a command line tool that allows you to easily switch between clusters and namespaces via kubectl.
+The rest of this guide will assume use of [kubectx](https://github.com/ahmetb/kubectx) - a command line tool that allows you to easily switch between clusters and namespaces via kubectl.

 **2. List the Namespaces in your Cluster**

-For each Airflow deployment in your Cluster, you should see a corresponding namespace.
+Each Airflow deployment on Astronomer runs in a separate [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

-To list them, run:
+To list the namespaces on your cluster, run:

 ```
 kubens
 ```

-**3. Enter the Corresponding Namespace**
+**3. Confirm your Deployment's Corresponding Namespace**

-Find the Kubernetes Namespace that corresponds to the Airflow deployment whose database you'd like credentials to.
+Find the Kubernetes Namespace that corresponds to the Airflow deployment whose database you'd like credentials to, and then run.

 ```
 kubens <NAMESPACE>
 ```

-You should see the following components appear:
+If you run `kubectl get pods` from there, you should see the following components appear:

 ```
 Paolas-MacBook-Pro:hello-astro paola$ kubectl get pods